Online Feedback: Manuscript Development

 About the tutor

-Rebecca Lim is a writer, illustrator and editor and the author of over twenty books, including The Astrologer’s Daughter (A Kirkus Best Book of 2015 and CBCA Notable Book for Older Readers) and the bestselling Mercy.
-Her work has been shortlisted for the Prime Minister’s Literary Awards and INDIEFAB Book of the Year Awards, shortlisted multiple times for the […]
+Rebecca Lim is an Australian writer, illustrator and editor, and the author of over twenty books, including Tiger Daughter (a Victorian Premier’s Literary Award-winner), The Astrologer’s Daughter (A Kirkus Best Book of 2015 and CBCA Notable Book for Older Readers) and the bestselling Mercy.
+Her work has been shortlisted for the Prime Minister’s Literary Awards, Queensland Literary […]